 Creativity in football is not exclusive to the players on the pitch or the coaches in the dugout.
 UEFA.com asked our team of correspondents and Twitter followers to come up with their favourite footballing nicknames – past and present – and these are the most shining examples.
-If you can think of any better ones, log in and add your comments.

 The Baby-Faced Assassin